To change your logo go to the 'Page Master' under the 'Design' menu

-There are a few standing stones to admire and lean against: East Tarbert Bay, Gigha; Onich at the entrance to Loch Leven; near the South Pier on Gigha; Loch Stornoway, Kintyre; on the Glengorm estate near Loch Mingary, West Mull; and Loch Cuan, West Mull.
+There are a few standing stones to admire and lean against: East Tarbert Bay, Gigha; Onich at the entrance to Loch Leven; near the Caolas Gigalum on Gigha; Loch Stornoway, Kintyre; on the Glengorm estate near Loch Mingary, West Mull; and Loch Cuan, West Mull.
 And there is the strangely named but not very exciting Ogham Stone near Ardminish Bay, Gigha.

 On Canna you will find a Viking grave and a souterrain but they are both a bit of a walk from the anchorage.
 And at Oitir Mhòr on Kerrera there is the almost invisible remains of the Cladh a’Bhearnaig monastery.

 Please let me know if there is anything wrong or out of date on this page, or if there is anything I should add - by clicking HERE

 The cup markings at Port an Dunain

 "Wherever there is water and fertility in the Highlands, we generally find some remains of antiquity" John Knox 1786

 Loch Buie stone circle